+Instructor-supplied shorter works include: David B. Epileptic (excerpt), Ben Passmore Your Black Friend, Ebony Flowers Lines, Hergé TinTin, Citizen 13660, Richard McGuire Here, Moore & Veitch How Things Work Out, Jiro Taniguchi Walking Man, & more.
 Highly recommended, but not required, Scott McCloud's Understanding Comics.
-In addition to these required texts, we will supplement discussion with theoretical and critical texts, as well as short comics and excerpts of comics, all of which will be available via iLearn or online.
+In addition to these required texts and excerpts, we will supplement discussion with theoretical and critical texts, all of which will be available via iLearn or online.